neymarsabin/neymarsabin.github.io/content/posts/2025-11-07-long-rant-on-typescript.md

 layout = 'post'
 title = "A Long Rant on TypeScript" date = 2025-11-07 02:15:00.000000000+05:45
-draft = true
+draft = false
 +++

 This is going to be a long rant on TypeScript.
 I've been using typescript for a while now.
-Let's get on to the good and the bad parts of it.
 Typescript compiles to JavaScript, and it adds static typing to the language.
 This is a damage reduction technique to JavaScript's dynamic typing.

 ## Why?
 What was the need to add types to TypeScript?
 - Better to catch errors at compile time rather than runtime, find something that is broken before it goes to production.